-- a) Supervision of compliance (among others) with: - 1. employment regulations governing labour relations; - 2. legal regulations and other regulations to ensure occupational health and safety, including regulations governing factors of working environment; - 3. obligations arising from collective agreements and other; - b) Drawing liability for breaches of regulations contained under letter a); - c) Providing free advice to employers, natural persons as entrepreneurs, but not employers, and to employees within the scope of basic expert information and advice on ways how to effectively comply with the regulations contained under a).
+- a) Supervision of compliance (among others) with: - 1. employment regulations governing labour relations; - 2. legal regulations and other regulations to ensure occupational health and safety, including regulations governing factors of working environment; - 3. legal regulations which regulate the ban on undeclared work and illegal employment, - 4. obligations arising from collective agreements and other; - b) Drawing liability for breaches of regulations contained under letter a); - c) Providing free advice to employers, natural persons as entrepreneurs, but not employers, and to employees within the scope of basic expert information and advice on ways how to effectively comply with the regulations contained under a).

-Obligations of the operator of nuclear installations, legal entities and natural persons vis-à-vis bodies of labour inspection arise from the Act No. 124/2006 Coll., Act No. 125/2006 Coll. and the implementing regulations to the given acts (listed in Annex VI.).
+Obligations of the operator of nuclear installations, legal entities and natural persons vis-à-vis bodies of labour inspection arise from the Act No. 124/2006 Coll. on occupational health and safety, Act No. 125/2006 Coll. on labour inspection and the implementing regulations to the given acts (listed in Annex VI.).